wdecoster/DEA.R/README.md

 The sample info file contains all information required for the script.
 #### Mandatory fields
 These fields are mandatory present in the file, header is case sensitive
-- 'file': exact path to bamfile to be used for counting
+- 'file': exact path to bamfile or quant.sf to be used for counting
 - 'sample': identifier of the sample to be used
 - 'condition': main factor on which the differential expression should be performed.
 The reference level for the field condition should be "CON" (case sensitive).